-Artists and art fans will be flocking to Steveston on September 22 for one of Metro Vancouver’s coolest cultural happenings.
-The 8th annual Grand Prix of Art will see around 100 creative-types from every skill level setting up their easels at designated outdoor spots throughout the area—then painting whatever they see in front of them in a fascinating three-hour race against the clock.
+Artists and art fans will be flocking to waterfront Steveston Village on Saturday, September 21 for one of Metro Vancouver’s coolest cultural happenings.
+The 9th annual Grand Prix of Art will see more than 100 creative-types from every skill level setting up their easels at designated outdoor spots throughout area—then painting whatever they see in front of them in a fascinating three-hour race against the clock.

 Artists working against the clock. | Photo: www.artisanphotography.ca

-Kicking off at 10:00am, visitors are invited to wander between the fevered brush-flourishers, watching their creative processes as they craft a unique artwork that might win a prize in one of three key categories: Masters, Open, and Youth.
-Known as a plein air competition, all paintings must be completed by the 1:00pm deadline.
+Kicking off at 10:00am, visitors are invited to wander between the fevered artists, watching their creative processes as they craft unique art that might win a prize in one of three key categories: Masters, Open, and Youth.
+In this plein air competition, all paintings must be completed by the 1:00pm deadline.

-The paintings are then transported to the Seine Net Loft at Britannia Shipyards National Historic Site, where judging will be undertaken and winners announced.
-The public can view all of the works together at this free-entry art show, running until 6:00pm on September 22 and from noon to 4:00pm on September 23.
-There’s also a chance to vote in the People’s Choice Award—and purchase that painting you fell in love with while you watched it coming to life.
+The paintings will then be transported to the Seine Net Loft at Britannia Shipyards National Historic Site, where judging will be undertaken and winners announced.
+The public can view all the works at this free-entry art show from 3:00pm to 6:00pm on September 21 and from 12:00pm (noon) to 4:00pm on September 22.
+In addition, there’s a chance to vote in the People’s Choice Award—and purchase that painting you fell in love with while you watched it come to life.

 The contest is an intense and highly creative challenge. | Photo: www.artisanphotography.ca